GuanceCloud/guance-docs/docs/en/integrations/aws_elb.md

 # AWS ELB
 <!-- markdownlint-enable -->

-Use the[ Guance Cloud Synchronization]  series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.
+Use the[ Guance  Synchronization]  series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.

 ## config {#config}